MilesCranmer/DispatchDoctor.jl/README.md

 ```

 where you would have `test/runtests.jl` set `ENV["MY_VAR"] = "true"`
 before loading the package.
-Then, simply call `@unstable` to disable
+Then, simply use `@unstable` to disable
 stability checks for individual functions you wish to permit instability in.

 You can also disable stability errors for a single scope
 with the `allow_unstable` context: